longaccess/terms/Terms and Conditions of Service.md

 Please consider carefully sharing or making your Archive Certificate public.
 Long Access has no responsibility for that activity.
 We urge you to keep any and all copies of Archive Certificates safe.
-In case an Archive Certificate and /or the content thereof is stolen, the culprit shall be able to access any and all files stored in the corresponding Archive.
+In case an Archive Certificate and/or the content thereof is stolen, the culprit shall be able to access any and all files stored in the corresponding Archive.
 We may automatically limit your downloads for a short period of time, in cases of uncommonly large amounts of